Liu-rj/CS302_OS/midterm/report.md

 #### (1) Define virtualization in 100 words?

+virtualization is a technique that relies on software to simulate hardware functionality and enable the possiblity to run serveral different virtual systems on a single hardware which solve the problems such as legacy upgrading and resources underutilization.

 #### (2) Please explain the three usage models of virtualization: workload isolation, workload consolidation, workload migration.

 * workload isolation: Workload isolation by utilizing virtualization has benefits to the overall system in two perspectives.
 One is system security, which will be improved because instructions executed are confined to the VM in which they occur, so vicious instructions won't do harm to the hardware.
 The other is system reliability, which can be enhanced because software programs are isolated in different VMs, so software failure on one VM do not affect the other VMs.